 Squirrels make it look so easy.
-But digging a deep narrow hole to plant bulbs can be a challenge.
+But digging a deep, narrow hole to plant bulbs can be a challenge.

-Bulb planting tools reduce the hard work by grabbing dirt in their cone when they are pushed into the soil, creating a bulb-ready hole.
+Bulb planting tools reduce the hard work by grabbing dirt in a cone when they are pushed into the soil, creating a bulb-ready hole.
 The simple rule of thumb I was taught is that bulbs need to be planted in a hole about three times as deep as the bulb is wide.
 Simple short-handled hand bulb planters are perfect for small planting jobs.
 For bigger jobs or particularly stubborn soil, get off your knees and consider a foot-powered, long-handled bulb planter.

 Hand Bulb Planters

 - Wondering what to plant this fall?
 See Squirrel-Proof Crocus

 - Gardening 101: How to Plant a Bulb